 Example from Beardbrand

 5. The Order Confirmation Upsell Email

-One of the biggest and most common missed opportunities in ecommerce email marketing relates to order confirmation and receipt emails.
-Although these emails are typically some of the most successful emails for ecommerce brands in terms of open rates, they are surprisingly underutilized when it comes to leveraging them to sell more products.
+One of the biggest and most commonly missed opportunities in e-commerce email marketing relates to order confirmation and receipt emails.
+Although these emails are typically some of the most successful emails for brands in terms of open rates, they are surprisingly underutilized.

-If you want to test this tactic out without having to spend too much time or resources, try simply adding a few lines of text and a CTA link that sends people back to your store to your order confirmation email template.
-In order to measure the success of your test, make sure you can track the click-throughs on the link you add.
+If you want to test this tactic out before investing in it, try adding a few lines of text and a CTA link to your order confirmation email template.
+In order to measure the success of your test, make sure you can track the click-throughs on the link.